Incoterms, Shipping, and Trade Terms Defined // FOB, EXW, FCA, CPT, CIP, DDP, etc.

 Are you unsure about the trade terms of Alibaba or Chinese suppliers?
 Don't know what the three letters that came with your quote mean?
 Cosmo has defined the 2010 Incoterms abbreviations, such as FOB, CFR, and DAP, for international trade.

-When you're getting quotes from suppliers, they will almost always give you three pieces of information: the price per unit, the MOQ (minimum order quantity), and the shipping terms.
-The shipping terms, incoterms, are usually given as three letters at the end.
-For instance, this is a quote I recently received, "1000-1.75/pc, 2000-1.65/pc, 10000-1.50/pc, EXW."
-In this case, the EXW stands for Ex-Works and defines the shipping terms and the obligation of the buyer or the seller to get the product to its final destination.
+When obtaining quotes from suppliers, they will typically provide three pieces of information: the price per unit, the minimum order quantity (MOQ), and the shipping terms.
+The shipping terms, Incoterms, are typically denoted by three letters at the end of the term.
+For instance, I recently received the following quote: "1000-1.75/pc, 2000-1.65/pc, 10000-1.50/pc, EXW."
+In this case, EXW stands for Ex-Works, which defines the shipping terms and the obligations of both the Buyer and the seller to deliver the product to its final destination.
 People often ask us if Alibaba prices include shipping.
-The answer is no–they almost always quote prices in EXW on the website.
+The answer is no – they almost always quote prices EXW on the website.

 [UPDATE] Click here for the new Incoterms 2020